Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/4_Hardware_Control_Course.md

 "**IIC**" is also known as "**I2C**" (Inter-Integrated Circuit), and it is an abbreviation for "**IICBus**".
 Therefore, its full name is "**Integrated Circuit Bus**".

-<span class="mark">It is a type of serial communication bus that consists of a Date wire (SDA) and a clock wire (SCL), allowing for bidirectional communication betw</span>een a CPU (microcontroller) and an I2C module or between multiple I2C modules for data transmission and reception.
+It is a type of serial communication bus that consists of a Date wire (SDA) and a clock wire (SCL), allowing for bidirectional communication between a CPU (microcontroller) and an I2C module or between multiple I2C modules for data transmission and reception.

 I2C's characteristic is that it is a half-duplex, rather than a full-duplex.